 Tips for Writing a Good SOP for Graduate School

-Write in active voice, and not passive voice.
+- Write in an active voice, and not passive voice.

 Unless the specific program says otherwise, be concise; an ideal essay should say everything it needs to in the word range of 500 – 1000 words (1-2 single-spaced pages in 12 point font).